Utsab96/taskListWebSpider/README.md

 api for deleting any task-http://127.0.0.1:3000/api/task/delete/tid/ ** here provide the task id in place of tid

-As a bonus Sign up and Sign in is added and token middleware is added for authotication
+As a bonus Sign up and Sign in is added and token middleware is added for Authentication

 api for sign up-http://127.0.0.1:3000/api/user/signup api for sign in-http://127.0.0.1:3000/api/user/signin